Home Programs Mastery Videos Stills Groups Athletes About

 Problem: Chin Up

-It increases the natural arch of your back, shaping your body more like a banana than a torpedo.
+• You will tend to arch your back more, shaping your core more like a banana than a torpedo.

 Except when breathing, keep your head neutral on your spine, eyes looking straight down at the bottom, like this: